jotpowers/Personal-Growth/vignettes.md

 In the spheres that I have years of experience, you're as competent as a 5-year old to me.
 In the spheres that you have years of experience, I'm as competent as a 5-year old to you.

-To steal from the [famous poker quote](https://quoteinvestigator.com/2011/07/09/poker-patsy/), if you're not sure who the 5-year old is, it's you.
+To pervert the [famous poker quote](https://quoteinvestigator.com/2011/07/09/poker-patsy/), if you're not sure who the 5-year old is, it's you.

 Via [Tom Denton](https://www.facebook.com/ThomasTangoDeltaDenton/posts/10156818803901307) and Facebook, as much as that pains me.

 This especially applies to:
 * Investing
 * Medicine
-* DNS
+* Quantum Mechanics

 ## Problems